What is azithromycin?

 If I have been diagnosed with chlamydia, do my partners need treatment too?

-It is good practice for your sexual partners to be treated with azithromycin, as it is likely that you would have either caught the infection from them, or passed it onto them.
+It is good practice for your sexual partners to be treated, as it is likely that you would have either caught the infection from them, or passed it onto them.

 Can I complete a consultation on behalf of my partner?